30x30 Direct Watercolour Challenge 2023 - 2025

 10- This is the beautiful city of Chester.
 At the moment this is about as good as I can do.
 Really pleased with this.

-13 My reference photo has the car blue, but I love to see a red Morgan 3 wheeler so that's what I've painted.
+13 Back on the 300 gsm watercolour paper.
+My reference photo has the car blue, but I love to see a red Morgan 3 wheeler so that's what I've painted.
+I know that things are going well when I can paint something like this.

 14 What can I say ?
 I love huge fossils of extinct animals and the museums where they can be found.
 This in an exhibit in the La Brea Tar Pits, a bucket list destination.
 I tried hard with this one but it's not there, I'm afraid.

 16 I do love a choo choo.
-This is an interesting one because although it looks about 90 years old it was actually built in the 21st century, reusing a lot of parts from older, scrapped engines
+This is an interesting one because although it looks about 90 years old it was actually built in the 21st century, reusing a lot of parts from older, scrapped engines.
+This is better than some similar pictures from years ago where I even sketched the design on paper first.

 17 The Caffe Tramvaj in Wenceslas Square in Prague.
 I visited Prague in 2017 and this café is where I enjoyed a cappuccino.
 It’s one of my favourite cafes anywhere.
 Is it because the coffee is incredibly good, or very cheap, or because it has the most wonderful staff ?
 That would be no, no and no. But it’s an old tram!
 I read in the Autumn of 2024 that it had been shut down for not having a permit.
 It’s a shame.
 I am proud of this one – it took absolutely hours to complete.

-19 Okay, so, by the end of Saturday 14th I had made 16 pictures in total, which put me two pictures, two days ahead of schedule.
+19 Okay, so, by the end of Saturday 14th I had made 16 pictures in total, which put me two pictures or two days ahead of schedule.
 Sunday 15th was my birthday and Father’s Day so I didn’t get started until the evening.
-As a result I only finished it yesterday.
-Making picture 18 this morning kept me a day ahead.
+As a result I only finished 17 on the evening of the 16th.
+Making picture 18 on the morning of the 17th kept me a day ahead.
 However I still had enough oomph and had a plan for a ‘quick’ picture.
 I’m not sure which seaside pier this is, but I’ve always really liked piers.
 10 minutes to do the sea wet on wet, then leave to dry.
 10 minutes to do the sky then leave to dry.
 10 minutes to do the light mountains and the dark mountains in the background.
 15 minutes to paint the pier.
 Bish bosh, job’s a good’un.

 No comments: